tmcrs123/software-development-notes/C#/Events.md

 ## Using `delegates` in `event`

-When you are working with events in any language, you also need to specify what happens when that event is triggered.
+When you are working with events in any language, you need to specify what happens when that event is triggered.

 This of course differs from language to language and in some of them the syntax makes more sense than in C# (think of `.subscribe()` or `(click)=doThings())`  in Angular).
 Usually there's a split between the event being fired and the code that runs when the event is fired (think callbacks here).